Imperial Japanese Navy Air Service: Origins

-The beginnings of Japanese naval aviation were established in 1912, with the creation of a Commission on Naval Aeronautical Research (Kaigun Kokūjutsu Kenkyūkai) under the authority of the Technical Department.
-The commission was charged with the promotion of aviation technology and training for the navy.
-Initially was focus was in non-rigid airships but it quickly moved on to the development of winged and powered aircraft.
-That year, the commission decided to purchase foreign winged aircraft and to send junior officers abroad to learn how to fly and maintain them.
+The origins of Japanese naval aviation can be traced to 1912, with the creation of the Commission on Naval Aeronautical Research (Kaigun Kokūjutsu Kenkyūkai) under the authority of the Technical Department.
+The commission was charged with the promotion of aviation technology and training for the IJN.
+Initially, the commission focused on non-rigid airships, but swiftly moved on to the development of winged and powered aircraft.
+That same year, the commission decided to purchase foreign winged aircraft and to send junior officers abroad to learn how to fly and maintain them.
 The navy purchased two seaplanes from the Glenn Curtiss factory in Hammondsport, New York, and two Maurice Farman seaplanes from France.
-To establish a cadre of naval aviators and technicians, the navy also dispatched three officers to Hammondsport and two to France for training and instruction.
+To establish a cadre of naval aviators and technicians, the IJN also dispatched three officers to Hammondsport and two to France for training and instruction.
 After their return to Japan at the end of 1912, two of the newly trained naval aviators made the first flights at Oppama on Yokosuka Bay, one in a Curtiss seaplane, the other in a Maurice Farman.

 In 1912, the Royal Navy had also informally established its own flying branch, the Royal Naval Air Service.
-The Japanese admirals, whose own Navy had been modeled on the Royal Navy and whom they admired, themselves proposed their own Naval Air Service.
-The Japanese Navy had also observed technical developments in other countries and saw that the airplane had potential.
-Within a year, the Imperial Japanese navy had begun the operational use of aircraft.
-In 1913, the following year, a Navy transport ship, Wakamiya Maru was converted into a seaplane carrier capable of carrying two assembled and two disassembled seaplanes.
+Several Japanese admirals, whose own Navy had been modeled on the Royal Navy, proposed the creation of their own naval air arm.
+Japanese naval strategists had also observed technical developments in other countries, and foresaw the potential battlefield impact of a strong naval air service.
+Within a year, the IJN had begun the operational use of aircraft.
+In 1913, the following year, a Navy transport ship, Wakamiya Maru, was converted into a seaplane carrier capable of carrying two assembled and two disassembled seaplanes.
 Wakamiya also participated in the naval maneuvers off Sasebo that year.